-The 2015 Lincoln MKZ sedan competes in the most hotly contested luxury segment there is, against many well established brands.
-Beyond its styling, the 2015 MKZ offers up a compelling level of equipment, including all-wheel drive (AWD) and a hybrid model that costs the same as the base 4-cylinder model.
+The 2015 Lincoln MKZ sedan competes in the most hotly contested luxury segment there is, against many well-established brands.
+Beyond its styling, the 2015 MKZ offers a compelling level of equipment that includes all-wheel drive (AWD), and can be had as a high-value hybrid or dressed as the new, top-line Black Label edition.
 As an alternative to cars like the Lexus ES 350, the MKZ is a compelling package.
 However, this 5-passenger Lincoln's biggest competition may come from within, specifically, the Ford Fusion upon which it is based.
 Like the Lincoln, the Fusion offers up a lot of eye candy for its segment, and a lot of high-tech features.
 It also costs significantly less, and unfortunately for this Lincoln, could very well be on the same dealer lot.

 If you're looking for an attractive sedan, loaded with high-tech gadgets, and putting an emphasis on comfort over performance, then the Lincoln MKZ could be the ticket.
 That goes double if you want the fuel economy of a hybrid, but don't want to pay a premium for it.

 While the 2015 Lincoln MKZ may have lots of stuff, its relative lack of refinement belies its common ancestry with the Ford Fusion.
 While it's a good alternative to the Lexus ES 350, it's no match for a BMW 3 Series or Audi A4.

 2015 marks the debut of the Black Label Lincoln MKZ.
 This top-of-the-line model brings not just finer interior materials such as Alcantara and designer woods, but a premium ownership experience that includes enhanced personal service, annual vehicle detailing, complimentary car washes, and more.

 Driving the MKZ